hellovoidworks/heard-app/database/populate_letters/README.md

 ## Usage

-### Configuring User IDs
+### Configuring User IDs (Required)

-By default, the scripts randomly select user IDs from your database to assign as authors of the letters.
-If you want to use specific user IDs instead:
+You must specify user IDs to be used as letter authors:

 1. Open the script file(s) you want to run (`populate_from_reddit.py` or `populate_from_multiple_subreddits.py`)
 2. Locate the `USER_IDS` array near the top of the file